datagrok-ai/public/help/develop/exercises/exercises.md

    `<yourFirstName>-sequence` using datagrok-tools:
    `grok create <yourFirstName>-sequence` with specifying the `--ts` option to create a package with TypeScript configuration
-   (if you are new to TypeScript, you can specify the `--js` option); Note that detectors.js file should be in JavaScript anyway.
-Also you can add `--eslint` key to add eslint checker feature to the package
+   (if you are new to TypeScript, you can specify the `--js` option);
+   Note that detectors.js file should be in JavaScript anyway.
+   Also you can add `--eslint` option to add eslint checker feature to the package
 5. Run `npm install` to link the dependencies mentioned in `package.json` file of your package
 6. Upload it to the server: run `webpack` and `grok publish dev` (see other options [here](../develop.md#deployment-modes))